codio-content/ThinkJava/.guides/content/input-and-output-the-scanner-class.md

 ```

 The `Scanner` class provides a method called `nextLine` that reads a line of input from the keyboard and returns a `String`.

-The following example reads two lines and repeats them back to the user:
+See the example java code in the top-left panel.
+This example reads two lines and repeats them back to the user.
+To compile and run the code, press the "Run!"
+{Run! | terminal }(javac code/Echo.java && java -cp code Echo)